City, County, State, & Federal Licensing

 Businesses wishing to sell liquor in Blue Springs will need a liquor license from the City of Blue Springs, Jackson County, and the State of Missouri along with a valid City of Blue Springs Business License.
 Due to state regulations, city Liquor Licenses must be approved by the City Council.
 The liquor license process can take 6 to 8 weeks to complete, so please allow for this in your business planning schedule.
 Once approved by the city, businesses can apply for their state license and county license.

-In addition to the business liquor license, employees are required to obtain a Liquor ID Card through the Blue Springs Police Department.
+In addition to the business liquor license, employees are required to obtain an Employee Liquor Permit (Liquor ID Card) through the Blue Springs Police Department.

 Jackson County, Missouri